-Gloria Steinem's Comments On How Time's Up Has Changed Sexual Harassment In Just 5 Months Will Give You Chills
+Gloria Steinem's Take On How Time's Up Has Changed The World Will Give You Chills

 In the last few months, the #MeToo and Time's Up movements have led to a revolution, bringing old and new allegations of sexual assault and misconduct against men to the spotlight.
 And while many victims may be reluctant to speak out due to fear that it'll jeopardize their jobs, there's reason to believe they shouldn't be, according to Gloria Steinem.
 At the 2018 Makers Conference in Los Angeles, put on by the feminist media brand Makers, Steinem insists that speaking up can't harm the careers of those who come forward anymore.
 We've come a long way, after all.

 "You’re not jeopardizing your career anymore, look what’s happening.
 You’re jeopardizing his career," Steinem says.
 "Strengthen yourself by finding one, two, three other women who’ve been harassed by the same guy.
 That helps a lot.
 You shouldn’t need that, but it helps a lot."

 While telling one's truth is a life-altering decision whether done alone or in a crowd, the 83-year-old activist is right that there is strength in numbers.
 With solidarity and bravery in the spotlight these days, Steinem says she is optimistic about what she's witnessed in the months since The New York Times' expose on Harvey Weinstein was published and allegations against other men came out.